iamtomhewitt/home-dashboard/README.md

 ## 💡 Potential Widget / General Ideas
 ### Splitwise Integration
 Add our splitwise account to show how much one person owes another.

-### Upgrade the Online List Widgets from Dreamlo to Todoist
-Todoist is an actual list managing app, and has good JSON documentation / responses, which would be easier to use and set up in the long run.
-I wouldn't have to set up Dreamlo leaderboards or do extra parsing or calculations to get a piece of text to simply upload.
-The app would be easier to use for anyone else getting started, and would not require [my react app](https://github.com/iamtomhewitt/home-dashboard-list-uploader) to run.

 ### Rotating Widgets
 As it stands the dashboard is a bit constrained for room.
 Suggest that any future widgets can sit over the top of another widget, and switch with another widget in its place.
 E.g. the Google Calendar widgets could be combined into one and switch between calendars every `x` seconds.